 So you’re the sporty type?
 Put it this way: another day, it’s going to be a long one.
 All day out in the stimulating sea air of Zeeland.
-Horse riding, cycling, playing golf.
+Runing, horse riding, cycling, playing golf.
 Feel free to fly your kite on the beach: the use of kites as propulsion is restricted, but yes, when you’re allowed, surf-kiting is cool.
 Or let your horse dabble its hooves in the sea and the two of you gallop away.
 Underwater, another world awaits you, like in the shipwreck at Scharendijke.
 Or stay on the water, and head out with a sailing yacht, motor boat or sloop.

 Mountain biking and cycling